sanya2508/Competitive-Programming/InterviewBit/readme.md

-# Solutions of questions on InterviewBit.
+# Solution of questions on InterviewBit.